 The objective of the Junior Leaders Program is to provide a launch pad for young scholars (grades K–8) to learn how to confidently use their English voice with their peers.
 This online opportunity allows them to meet junior scholars from other countries and begin using English in a meaningful context.
 The American classroom format allows students to give into a new culture of learning and sharing.
 By providing an interactive and positive English experience, participants will have a positive attitude and outlook on English education.

 The program focuses on using English in a setting that builds articulation, critical thinking and stance development.
 This differs from an ordinary English as a second language program because we do not focus only on grammar.
 It is a supplement to English learning and allows students to apply what they have already studied.

-Classes meet once a week on Saturday mornings.
+Classes meet once a week on Friday evenings in Asia.
 Each class will be 30–50 minutes (depending on level).
-Note that for students attending from Columbia, MO, classes will take place on Friday evenings.

 The program has three levels offered in order of increasing difficulty.
 Participants will be placed following an interview with one of our instructors.